Program Series I

 The national focus on enhancing alignment between career and academic advising led our office to implement new strategies to meet these initiatives.
 Learn about the tools you can use to increase collaboration with academic units, which led our office to see a 241% increase in student usage of our services.

-Alison Smith and Rachel Landis, Indiana University Arts & Sciences Career Services
+Alison Smith and Andrea White, Indiana University Arts & Sciences Career Services

 #2-11 Grab and Go Faculty and Advisor Career Development Interventions for Classroom or Appointment Use